Vi-Kitten/Bloom/Specification/Syntax.md

 Natural numbers consist of a sequence of simple digits, if this sequence of single digits is followed by a snake case name without space then that name is interpreted as a *unit*.

-Strings are broken up into four toke types:
+Strings are broken up into four token types:
 - Small string `"non-interpolated"`
 - String start `"interpolation-start{`
 - String middle `}interpolation-continue{`